nlposs/NLP-OSS/Proposal-2020.md

 Another example of precious OSS knowledge comes from SpaCy developer [Montani (2017)](https://ines.io/blog/spacy-commercial-open-source-nlp), who shared her thoughts and challenges of maintaining commercial NLP-OSS, such as handling open issues on the issue tracker, model release and packaging strategy and monetizing NLP OSS for sustainability.

 More recently, there is also the [PyTorch Transformer](https://github.com/huggingface/pytorch-transformers) by Hugging Face, which has gathered much interest from the community by open sourcing implementations and pretrained weights of BERT-like models, in a clean and well-organized structure.
+The interoperability of various pretrained models trained with different tools in one library enables quick benchmarking across the models, as well as developing best practices for reading/saving serialized interoperatable models.

-To our best knowledge, the first NLP-OSS workshop, which was co-located with ACL 2018, was the first workshop in recent years that focused more on building quality software for NLP, open sourcing, developing useful engineering practices, and less on scientific novelty or state-of-art development.
+The first NLP-OSS workshop, which was co-located with ACL 2018, was the first workshop in recent years that focused more on building quality software for NLP, open sourcing, developing useful engineering practices, and less on scientific novelty or state-of-art development.

 We hope that the 2nd NLP-OSS workshop could also be hosted in an *ACL conference, to be an intellectual forum to collate this type of knowledge, announce new software/features, promote the open source culture and best practices that go beyond the conferences.